-Spring break is coming, and while everyone could use a warm-weather vacation, many families are choosing to avoid airline travel and stay close to home.
+Spring break is coming, and while everyone could use a warm-weather vacation, many families need to keep thier getaways a little closer to home.
 Luckily, New England is packed with fun family trip destinations that are easy to get to (and easy on the wallet).
 From farm animal encounters to indoor water park adventures, these overnight or weekend itineraries in Massachusetts, Connecticut, New Hampshire, Vermont, Rhode Island, and Maine can be planned at the last minute and still provide lasting memories for kids.

 April is a special time to visit farm animal babies and mothers in Vermont.
 Photo courtesy of Billings Farm

 1. Spring Break Trip to Woodstock, Vermont

 Beyond just strolling around this quintessential town, the area has a lot to offer families in the way of fun—especially on the farm!
 Billings Farm celebrates its newborn baby farm animals throughout April.
 Or, bring kids to the lesser-known, but just as special Sugarbush Farm, where you'll able to sample cheese produced at the farm, learn how maple syrup is made and interact with animals.
 Animal lovers should also visit the Vermont Institute of Natural Science to take in live raptor shows and to catch feedings of small frogs, eagles, and more.
 Hiking trails of varying ability levels abound near Woodstock; stop by Quechee Gorge for a stunning peek at one of Vermont’s most beautiful sights.
 Offering everything from s'more making kits to an indoor pool to a retro game room, The Woodstock Inn is the perfect place for your fam to rest their heads after all your adventures.

 2. Spring Break Trip to Jay, Vermont